King Matt the First: Cultural diversity

 Matt's friend and love interest is the African princess Klu Klu, who is depicted as a brilliant student and a fierce fighter, and the young King defies prejudice by openly loving her.
 However, the book reflects stereotypes common at the time in its general depiction of Africans as savage cannibals.

 Publication history

-King Matt has been translated into English, Esperanto, German, Hebrew, Italian, Chinese, Japanese, Lithuanian, Latvian, Estonian, Georgian, Ukrainian and Russian, and appeared in various editions, including:
+King Matt has been translated into English, Esperanto, German, Hebrew, Italian, Chinese, Japanese, Lithuanian, Latvian, Estonian, Armenian, Georgian, Ukrainian and Russian, and appeared in various editions, including: